NazWright/leetcode-problems/README.md

   ## Finding Pseucode within the project

    Git comes in handy for this project because of commits.
-Each solution file will start with initial commits of psuedocode and gradually move to the completed implementation of the course of a series of commits.
+Each solution file will start with initial commits of psuedocode and gradually move to the completed implementation over the course of a series of commits.
 All you need to do is check the version history of the file in question.